azamzamy/acme-widget/README.md

 1. **RED** - Write failing tests first
 2. **GREEN** - Implement minimal code to pass tests
 3. **REFACTOR** - Clean up code while keeping tests green

+## AI Usage

+This project utilized AI assistance (GitHub Copilot) in the following areas:

+- **Test Case Generation**: AI was used to generate comprehensive test cases covering edge cases, boundary conditions, and integration scenarios
+- **Demo Script**: The `demo.rb` file was created with AI assistance to showcase all requirement examples
+- **Documentation**: Parts of this README, including code examples, architecture explanations, and usage instructions were generated with AI support

+The core business logic, design decisions, and overall architecture was developed by me.